 Wire Clothes Hanger

 This is the ultimate clogged drain home remedy!
 The most common cause of a blocked shower drain is the buildup of hair (I’m talking to you, long-haired ladies).
-A quick and easy solution can usually be found right in your own closet.
+You can usually find a quick and easy solution right in your own closet.
 Straighten a wire hanger but make sure to leave the hooked end so it can grab the clump of hair.

 Once you remove as much as you can fish out, immediately run hot water down the drain to flush the rest.
 This method can also be used for stuck food in your sink.
 If you don’t want to use a wire hanger, consider this technique using a plastic drain snake (or hair snake).